drshahizan/software-engineering/materials/module4/ariffdanish/readme.md

 ## Users and system requirements
-Users and system requirements are two different aspects of an academic course registration system, and it is important to understand the differences between them.
+Users and system requirements are two different aspects of an food ordering system, and it is important to understand the differences between them.

 ### User requirements
-Users refer to the people who will be using the system, including students, faculty members, and university administrators.
-They have specific needs, preferences, and expectations from the system, and their requirements are often expressed in terms of user stories, scenarios, or use cases.
-For example, a student may require the ability to search for courses by department, instructor, or time of day, while a faculty member may require the ability to view student transcripts or communicate with their class via email.
+- Who are the users of the system?
+(Students, Cafeteria Staff, Univerisity Staff)
+- What are their needs? (ordering food, viewing menus, tracking orders, etc.)
+- What are the common device they will use?
+(Mobile or Desktop)
+- How will users access the system? (web browser or mobile app)
+- What features do they need? (ordering food, customizing orders, leaving reviews, etc.)

 ### System requirements
-System requirements, on the other hand, refer to the technical and functional specifications of the system.
-They describe what the system must do, and are often expressed in terms of features, capabilities, and constraints.
-For example, the system may need to be able to handle a certain number of concurrent users, have robust authentication and authorization mechanisms, and integrate with other university systems such as the student information system or the learning management system.

-While user requirements and system requirements are distinct, they are closely related, and it is important to ensure that they are aligned.
-The system requirements should be designed to meet the needs and expectations of the system's users, and the user requirements should be prioritized and translated into specific system requirements.
-By understanding both users and system requirements, designers and developers can create a course registration system that meets the needs of its stakeholders while being technically sound and reliable.
+- What platform(s) should the system be developed on? (e.g. iOS, Android, web)
+- What programming languages and frameworks should be used?
+- What are the minimum hardware requirements?
+- What security protocols need to be in place? (e.g. encryption, authentication)
+- What data storage and backup options are required?

 ## User requirements in academic course registration system